SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 		*Figure 12: Interactive data visualization GUI (TwoThetaStep Scan Mode)*

-	.. warning:: All methods of closing are disabled intentionally.To exit, press **Cancel** for Scanning Tool, and **close** for Interactive UI tool.
+	.. warning:: All methods of closing are disabled intentionally.To exit, press **Cancel** for Scanning Tool, and **Close** for Interactive UI tool.

 .. _TwoTheta_Step_Scan_with_Temperature: